k2052/journal.2052.me/src/posts/2016-02-08-HowToSolveAnInterviewChallenge.md

 This is a very simple example.
 The more complex the case the more important this manual step will be.
 This step does two things;

 1. It makes sure your math is right.
 In this case it is just a simple equal sign but it can be a lot more complicated.
 2. It helps reveal the data structures you will need.
-In our case we don't generate any new state
+In this example most of the data is decided for us, we only generate one new thing, an int.

 ## 3. Solve...
 Kidding Don't Solve it yet either.
 Figure out the data structures